Euronychodon

 Euronychodon ("European claw tooth") is the name given to a genus of coelurosaur dinosaur from the Late Cretaceous of Europe and Asia.
-Euronychodon is known from teeth only.
+A small-sized dinosaur estimated to measure around 2 m in length, Euronychodon is known from teeth only.
 These are similar to those of another coelurosaur tooth genus, Paronychodon.

 Species

 Two species of Euronychodon have been named to date.